Skip to content ↓

 Y6 Curriculum

-The two Year 6 classes are currently taught by Mr Munro (6Y) and Miss Cohen (6Z) and they are supported by Mrs Parke, Mrs Durham, Ms Hughes and Ms Gordon.
+The two Year 6 classes are currently taught by Mr Munro (6Y) and Mr Crowder (6Z) and they are supported by Mrs Parke, Mrs Durham and Mrs Wood.
 Additionally, Mrs Smith and Mr Higgins teach Year 6 on a Friday.

 This section of the website will provide you with information about what is happening in Year Six.
 We will update the blog each week, sharing learning highlights and some key information and news.

 Year 6 is a year filled with many excellent opportunities and experiences for the children, however it does come with some extra responsibilities.
-Our topics this year are ‘A Whole New World' (Autumn), ‘Spaceship Earth’ (Spring) and ‘It’s All Greek to Me’ (Summer).
+Our topics this year are ‘Raiders and Traders' (Autumn), ‘Extreme Environments’ (Spring) and ‘Step Back in Time’ (Summer).

 Children will be set homework weekly.
-The homework in CGP books (reading, maths and grammar) will be set on a Friday due in the following Friday.
-Two spelling lists will be set on Spelling Shed each week and there will be a spelling test the following week.
+The homework in CGP books (reading, maths and grammar) will be set on a Friday due in the following Thursday.
+Spelling homework will be set each week (supported on Spelling Shed) and there will be a spelling test the following week.
 In addition, children are expected to read daily and have their reading records signed.
 These will be checked each morning and there will be rewards for consistent readers.

 Have a look at our current topic web to give you further details on the areas of study.
 Please bear in mind that this is a working document and the plans will be adjusted to suit the children in the class and their interests.